-The following discussion and analysis of our financial condition and results of operations for the six months ended June 30, 2022 should be read together with our condensed financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2022 (this "Form 10-Q").
-This discussion contains forward-looking statements and information relating to our business that reflect our current views and assumptions concerning future events and is subject to risks and uncertainties that may cause our or our industry's actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+The following discussion and analysis of our financial condition and results of operations for the three and nine months ended September 30, 2022 should be read together with our condensed financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2022 (this "Form 10-Q").
+This discussion contains forward-looking statements and information relating to our business that reflect our current views and assumptions concerning future events and is subject to risks and uncertainties that may cause our or our industry's actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance or achievements.
 These forward-looking statements speak only as of the date of this Form 10-Q. Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, or achievements.
 Except as required by applicable law, including the securities laws of the United States, we expressly disclaim any obligation or undertaking to disseminate any update or revisions of any of the forward-looking statements to reflect any change in our expectations with regard thereto or to conform to these statements to actual results.